MycroftAI/mimic3/README.md

 * `mimic3-tts_<version>_armhf.deb`
     * For Raspberry Pi 1/2/3/4 and Zero 2 with 32-bit Pi OS

-Once downloaded, install the package with:
+Once downloaded, install the package with (note the `./`):

 ``` sh
 sudo apt install ./mimic3-tts_<version>_<platform>.deb
 ```

-Once installed, the following commands will be available:
+Once installed, the following commands will be available in `/usr/bin`:

     * `mimic3`
     * `mimic3-server`